Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/dimmer/read_me.txt

 Overview
 --------
-This demo application shows a simple dimmer implementation using CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit.
+This demo application shows a simple dimmer implementation using WICED boards.
 The app implements BLE Mesh Generic Level Client model.
 Normally a dimmer has at least 2 buttons to turn the light on and off.
 This application performs dimming using a single user button available on the